dtcenter/METplus-Training/docs/modules/METplus/metplus_configuration.rst

 (*click metplus_system.conf, scroll down to MET_INSTALL_DIR*)

 The MET_INSTALL_DIR variable should be set to the directory where MET is installed.
-In most cases, there will be a directory inside this directory called 'bin' which contains all of the MET executables.
+In most cases, there will be a directory inside called 'bin' which contains all of the MET executables.

+(*Pull up met_ls.png*)

+ls /usr/local/met/bin
-(*Show image of ls /usr/local/met/bin*) ls /usr/local/met/bin ascii2nc       grid_diag      mode           plot_data_plane    rmw_analysis      tc_pairs
+ascii2nc       grid_diag      mode           plot_data_plane    rmw_analysis      tc_pairs
 ensemble_stat  grid_stat      mode_analysis  plot_mode_field    series_analysis   tc_rmw